Japanese in Toronto

-For Work and Travel: Learning Japanese will look great on your CV and will certainly help you stand out when applying for a new job.
+Learn Japanese for Work & Travel: Learning Japanese will look great on your CV and will certainly help you stand out when applying for a new job.
 Many companies in Toronto, such as the Japan Foundation, Wismettac Asian Foods, Fujitsu and Air Canada, are always hiring bilingual speakers for positions like flight attendant, customer sales agent and administrative officer.
 And for those who are looking to connect with international businesses—or even set up a company—in Japan, the Toronto Japanese Association of Commerce & Industry on York Mills can be of help.
 This institution, established in 1954, aims to promote friendly relations between Canada and Japan through economic, commercial and industrial activities.
 And whether you want to travel for work or leisure, you will be glad to know that non-stop flights from Toronto to Japan are available with a duration of around 12 hours.
 So, in less than a day you can be in the fascinating city of Tokyo, exploring its ancient sites and ordering food like a local with the vocabulary and skills you acquire with us at Language Trainers!

-For Culture: Those looking to experience Japanese culture in their home city will be happy to know they can attend many events and festivals around Toronto.
+Learn Japanese for Culture: Those looking to experience Japanese culture in their home city will be happy to know they can attend many events and festivals around Toronto.
 Some of them are organized, for example, by the Japan Foundation Toronto on Bloor Street West.
 Established in 1990, this institution houses a library, seminar room, and an event hall that functions as an auditorium.
 Events, such as art exhibitions, film screenings, and lectures, are presented each year and serve to promote greater awareness and appreciation of art and culture from Japan.
 Why not attend some of them to have a true cultural experience while practising your Japanese at the same time?
 Also, the Japanese Canadian Cultural Centre at Garamond Ct is another not-for-profit organization that has been offering programs, services and a gathering place to celebrate Japanese culture since its foundation in 1964.
 Their martial arts tournaments are particularly popular, so if you like the sport, don’t hesitate to join come along!

-For Social: Learning Japanese will also be useful when it comes to meeting new friends with similar language and cultural interests and passions.
+Learn Japanese for Social: Learning Japanese will also be useful when it comes to meeting new friends with similar language and cultural interests and passions.
 For example, you can join the Toronto Japanese Language Meetup, a group for Japanese natives and any person interested in this interesting language and culture.
 Often, they hold a language exchange event every Sunday at Uncle Tetsu’s Cafe on Dundas Street.
 But other places where they meet include Omai on Baldwin St, a Japanese restaurant serving temaki hand rolls and sake along with tapas inspired by other Asian regions.
 Why not join these meetings and impress your new friends with your language skills by ordering delicious food in Japanese?

 Where to Learn Japanese in and around Toronto